WHAT IS PACKRAFTING?

 We love to explore our local rivers and lakes by packraft, catch a bus to get there, paddle, take another bus or train back home.
 Or go on a hike along a river and float back to our starting point.
 We also like to take our packrafts on occasional bigger trips and have done multiday and multiweek trips by foot and packraft.
 If travelling is your thing, check our guide with the best packrafting destinations month-by-month!

 Some packraft models can also carry a lot of cargo, therefore making it easy to do longer multi day trips, where you have to carry all camping gear and many days of food.
+The Alpacka Forager for example can be loaded with over 400kg!
 If you have a cargo fly on your packraft, you just put all your gear inside the packraft which also has the added benefit (up to a certain weight) of enhancing the paddling performance!

 Packrafting on Salza river, Wildalpen, and Gosausee lake in Austria.